jaalto/project--shell-script-performance-and-portability/README.md

 everywhere, whereas `ksh` isn't.

-**Conclusion:** POSIX `sh` is fast but often the features provided in `bash` may it more suitable for complex shell scripts.
+**Conclusion:** POSIX `sh` is fast but often the features provided in `bash` may make it more suitable for complex shell scripts.

 ### CASE STUDY